 In this photo, the image on the right has been scaled to fill the column that houses it.
 By default, this aligns the image to the left of the column.
 To balance out the space around the image, you can realign your image via its settings.

 Hover over the image and click on the gear icon on the top right corner of the image to access its settings.
 Next, click on Alignment.
 You’ll be prompted with a drop-down menu that allows you to select how you want to align your image.

 Your image will now be aligned in the center of the column.

 There’s no getting around the fact that screens come in many sizes these days.
-Whether your readers are iPhone loyalists or Android phone devotees, they’ll be viewing your content across all kinds of devices.
-With increasing expectations for better mobile viewing experiences, the importance of making your content responsive can no longer be underestimated.
+Whether your readers are iPhone loyalists or Android phone devotees, they’ll view your content across all devices.
+With increasing expectations for better mobile viewing experiences, making your content responsive can no longer be underestimated.

-Luckily, it’s never been easier to create content that’s device agnostic and adaptable.
-Using a content creation tool like Foleon can help you consistently produce immersive collateral that keeps your viewers engaged on any screen.
+Luckily, it’s never been easier to create device-agnostic and adaptable content.
+Using a content creation tool like Foleon can help you consistently create immersive collateral that keeps your viewers engaged on any screen.

 Looking for more help?
-Check out our help center where you'll find an extensive collection of articles about design, settings, and much more.
+Check out our Help Center, where you'll find an extensive collection of articles about design, settings, and more.